Brunoo16/ut-gaster-fight/README.md

 # Plans for the future.

 As you can see, the menus provide only one option each, however that may be changed in the future and more options (as well as items) could be implemented.
+Also, a proper game over screen may be implemented (something similar to the actual game).